j-bull2003/LabXpert/README.md

 I've created an AI chatbot that uses a combination of the openai llm, the openai embedding model and a pinecone vector db storage to create a RAG ML pipeline to create an AI Lab assitant that can cite all it's sources using Harvard referencing system from sources like pubmed and bioarchive.

+(I did the web-scraping on a separate repo)

 Checkout the `website` branch to see the latest version of project that is deployed live here:

 # https://labxpert.streamlit.app/